dorjeduck/llm.mojo/usage_instructions.md

 ### Step 4: Train the Model

-Ensure Mojo is installed by following the [Get started with Mojo 🔥](https://docs.modular.com/mojo/manual/get-started/) guide.
+Ensure Mojo (version 24.2.1) is installed by following the [Get started with Mojo 🔥](https://docs.modular.com/mojo/manual/get-started/) guide.
 Train your model by running:

  ```bash
  mojo train_gpt2.mojo